-5-4.1 The box circuits shall be terminated:

-(a) Directly on a console or switchboard located in the Communication Center or
+In the latter use, tie circuits from the concentrator shall be terminated on a console or switchboard located in the Communication Center.

-- (b) In concentrator-identifier equipment located in a Satellite Communication Center.
-In this latter case tie circuits from the concentrator shall be terminated on a console or switchboard located in the Communication Center. - 5-4.2 The box circuits in the direct line system or the tie circuits in the concentrator system shall be grouped together on the console or switchboard so that they are readily distinguishable from other circuits also terminated on the console or switchboard. - 5-4.3 Audible and visual signals shall indicate an incoming call from a telephone box.
-When the operator answers the call, the audible signal shall cease, and when two or more operator positions are provided, the visual signal shall change. - 5-4.4 Permanent visual recording shall be installed in the Communication Center.
-A spare recording device shall be provided when the number of boxes exceeds 100. - 5-5 Power Supply.
-To maximize battery life the battery float voltage shall be maintained within the limits shown in the table below:
+- 5-5.2 The box circuits in a direct line system or the tie circuits in a concentrator system shall be grouped on the console or switchboard so that they are readily distinguishable from other circuits also terminated on the console or switchboard. - 5-5.3 Audible and visual signals shall indicate an incoming call from a telephone box.
+When the operator answers the call, the audible signal shall cease. - 5-5.4 Permanent visual recording shall be installed in the Communication Center.
+A spare recording device shall be provided when the number of boxes exceeds 100.